-Technical Assistance: The first week has minimal content, giving you time to learn how to navigate the course.
-Please use the first week to familiarize yourself with the syllabus and course so you are ready to begin in week 2.
+Technical Assistance: The first week has a course orientation, which will help you to learn how to navigate the course.
+Please take time in the first week to familiarize yourself with the syllabus.
 Dr. Thompson does not expect any of us to be perfect with the various forms of technology we will be using for this course.
 If you need technical assistance at any time during the course or to report a problem, you can: